spschoen/CS-Jenkins-Scraper/README.md

   * `runScript.sh` is the script which should be added to the post-build
 * Docs/
   * DB_Tables represents the structure of a database, a plain text and easy to read version of repo_base.sql
-  * `repo_base.sql` is a dump file which can be imported into created databases to setup for the scripts.
+  * `base.sql` is a dump file which can be imported into created databases to setup for the scripts.
 * old/
   * These scripts are example scripts/XML which were used to create dev/ scripts.
 They can be safely ignored (and deleted, which we should probably do)